localstack/docs/content/en/user-guide/aws/ce/index.md

 LocalStack allows you to use the Cost Explorer APIs in your local environment to create and manage cost category definition, cost anomaly monitors & subscriptions.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ce/), which provides information on the extent of Cost Explorer's integration with LocalStack.

-{{< callout >}}
-LocalStack's Cost Explorer implementation cannot programmatically query your cost and usage data, or provide aggregated data such as total monthly costs or total daily usage.
-However, you can use the integrations to mock the Cost Explorer APIs and test your workflow locally.
-{{< /callout >}}

 ## Getting started

 This guide is designed for users new to Cost Explorer and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.